18

 Step 1 — Indoor Air Quality Evaluation

-We begin with a thorough assessment of your Richmond home, including visible mold conditions, indoor air quality, HVAC system involvement, and moisture sources.
+We begin with a thorough assessment of your Richmond home, including visible conditions, indoor air quality, HVAC system involvement, and moisture sources.
 Understanding what is driving the problem is essential before any treatment begins.
-We assess whether the scope of visible mold is appropriate for our dry fog process.
+We assess whether the scope is appropriate for our dry fog process.

 Step 2 - Dry Fog Treatment